Diagram spaces, diagram spectra, and spectra of units: Infinite loop space theory of -modules

-There is a symmetric monoidal category of spaces whose commutative monoids are $\sL$-spaces, and it is constructed in direct analogy with $S$-modules.
-This was carried out first in \cite{blumberg_thesis}.
-We will outline the basic definitions, referring to \cite{BCS} and \cite{ABGHR} for full details.
+In order to capture the underlying infinite loop space of an $S$-module in a structured way, we will use a symmetric monoidal category Quillen equivalent to the category of topological spaces whose commutative monoids are $\sL$-spaces.
+This category is constructed in direct analogy with $S$-modules, and was first carried out in \cite{blumberg_thesis}.
+We will outline the basic definitions, referring to \citelist{ \cite{ABGHR} \cite{BCS}} for full details.

 Let $\bbL$ be the monad on unbased spaces defined by $\bbL X = \sL(1) \times X$.
 An algebra for $\bbL$ is called an $\bbL$-space and the category of $\bbL$-spaces is denoted by $\sU[\bbL]$.
-There is a weak symmetric monoidal product $\boxtimes_{\sL}$ on $\sU[\bbL]$ defined as the coequalizer:
+There is a weak symmetric monoidal product $\boxtimes_{\sL}$ on $\sU[\bbL]$ defined as the coequalizer